 - Long-tenured drivers are typically practicing safety the right way.
 They are familiar with fleet operations and best safety practices that a fleet has implemented over time.
 They have a habit of safety and overcome driver-related factors in terms of accidents.

 - Keep your CSA Score low.
 Three or more alerts leave a fleet with only one or two markets that will consider insuring them.

 HVH Transportation’s story isn’t unique.
 Trucking shutdowns have spiked this year, and understanding your fleet’s data is vital from both a safety and financial standpoint.
 Using the Idelic Safety Suite, the industry-leading comprehensive driver management platform, fleets gain a 360-degree understanding of each drivers’ behavior.
-By proactively assigning targeted training and performance improvement plans, fleets have seen reductions in claims of over 55%.
+By proactively assigning targeted training and professional development plans, fleets have seen reductions in claims of over 55%.